yangxiaoxiaoo/HIN_experiments/README.txt

        But there are weights or attributes related to weight at the end of each line depending on the types of weights.
        Weights related to recency cannot be assigned before running therefore there are related attribute values stored at the end of each line.

+Alternatively, besides the public datasets, synthetic_data_gen.py is offering a tool to generate synthetic datasets with this format.

 2) queryfile: 9 lines each file for a binary tree query.
 For example:
 3 2 3 3 13809 6 193478
 1 2 6